Longno12/Discord-Music-Bot/README.md

 ## Troubleshooting
 - **FFmpeg Not Found**: Ensure FFmpeg is installed and added to your system's `PATH`.
 - **Bot Not Joining Voice Channel**: Make sure you’re in a voice channel and have the proper permissions.
-- **Spotify Errors**: Ensure your Spotify API credentials are correctly configured.

 ---